Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

 <sub>Hahahaha, this is a tease.
 I so want to hit this another milestone, but can't because well 100gms count!.</sub>

-<sub>This reminds me of [jason braganza](https://janusworx.com) always telling me, nothing is certain unless you've the thing in your hands.
-So, yes, I'll wait for when it happens & then strike it. 🙂</sub>
+<sub>This reminds me of [jason braganza](https://janusworx.com) always telling me, no job is certain unless you've the offer letter in your hand. 😅</sub>

+<sub>So, yes, I'll wait for when it actually happens to be 58.0 & *then* I'll strike it. 🙂</sub>

 ---